 This plan also creates thoughtful combinations of programs funded with proceeds for vulnerable populations.
 County-funded criminal justice system diversion programs are supported in their work through complementary and connected housing systems funded in this plan.
 This levy funds a consolidated domestic violence hotline that will connect formerly separate call lines into one hotline, open 24-hours a day and available to serve survivors in multiple languages.
-The levy also funds first-of-their kind positions to coordinate county-funded outreach teams, ensuring that separate programs are connecting to achieve a unified, countywide effect.
+The levy also funds first-of-their kind positions to coordinate County-funded outreach teams, ensuring that separate programs are connecting to achieve a unified, countywide effect.

 The VSHSL as a System for Its Partnered Providers

-In addition to working with levy-funded partners to create systems of service for veterans, seniors and vulnerable populations, the VSHSL’s focus on systems will also improve how the VSHSL supports service providers.
-This implementation plan includes new programs to fund translation of levy provider materials, race equity and trauma-informed care trainings for levy providers, and universal access to a King County nonprofit wage survey that can give levy-funded providers the information they need to better understand how they compensate may be contributing to staff turnover.
+In addition to working with VSHSL-funded partners to create systems of service for veterans, seniors and vulnerable populations, the VSHSL’s focus on systems will also improve how the VSHSL supports service providers.
+This plan includes new programs to fund translation of levy provider materials, race equity and trauma-informed care trainings for levy providers, and universal access to a King County nonprofit wage survey that can give VSHSL-funded providers the information they need to better understand how they compensate may be contributing to staff turnover.

 This plan is not sufficient to fully connect King County’s millions of residents or to fully systematize an often fractured human services system.
-But this plan recognizes that the VSHSL must join the growing movement in human services to create a broader system, and the VSHSL Implementation Plan takes concrete steps to fund programs that foster interpersonal belonging and “combined arms” systemization in services provided to low-income veterans, seniors and vulnerable populations.
+But this plan recognizes that the VSHSL must join the growing movement in human services to create a broader system, and this plan takes concrete steps to fund programs that foster interpersonal belonging and “combined arms” systemization in services provided to low-income veterans, seniors and vulnerable populations.

-VSHSL’s Role: Prevention and Serving People Whom Others Can’t
+VSHSL’s Role: Prevention and Serving People Whom Others Cannot

 The VSHSL provides services to an array of valued residents in King County: veterans and their families, seniors and their caregivers, and all persons or communities whose current or historical exposure to trauma, violence, poverty, isolation, bias, racism, stigma, discrimination, disability or chronic illness makes them vulnerable to reduced health, financial, housing or social stability.
 All King County residents will fit one of those categories at some point in their life.
 Most will fit several.

-Given the broad mandate of the levy relative to its finite resources, this implementation plan focuses its role in the broader human services system by asking the question “What can only the VSHSL do?”
+Given the broad mandate of the levy relative to its finite resources, this plan focuses its role in the broader human services system by asking the question “What can only the VSHSL do?”

 The VSHSL is a powerful resource because of its flexibility.
-The levy’s eligibility definitions are inclusive, and it carries few of the narrowly construed categorizations of people’s merit or identity that limit other funding sources.
-For example, VSHSL services do not require people to wait until actual homelessness to make investments that can prevent homelessness, and VSHSL services do not require people to develop health conditions to receive services rather than trying to prevent them.
+Its eligibility criteria are inclusive.
+Unlike other funding sources that require service recipients reach crisis levels before services can be rendered, the VSHSL includes few but broad categorizations in hopes of prospectively improving people’s lives. .
+For example, the VSHSLdoes not require people to wait until actual homelessness before providing services that can prevent homelessness.
+The VSHSL does not require a manifestation of an adverse health condition before services can be offered try to prevent that condition from ever occurring.

-This adaptability and the question “What can only the VSHSL do?” drive two defining roles for the VSHSL that inform this implementation plan: the VSHSL can focus on prevention and the VSHSL can serve those whom other funding sources cannot.
+This adaptability and the question “What can only the VSHSL do?” drive two defining roles for the VSHSL that inform this plan: the VSHSL can focus on prevention and the VSHSL can serve those whom other funding sources cannot.

 Prevention

 Investments in prevention can avoid later and greater human and fiscal costs.
-The majority of the services funded by the VSHSL position themselves to prevent problems:
+The majority of the services funded by the VSHSL are intended to prevent problems.
+This plan calls for:

-The VSHSL invests heavily in strategies to prevent persons from experiencing homelessness, including new programs for alternative dispute resolution, legal aid, financial assistance, housing counseling and senior home repair.
+Extensive investments in strategies to prevent persons from experiencing homelessness, including new programs for alternative dispute resolution, legal aid, financial assistance, housing counseling and senior home repair.

-The levy seeks to prevent behavioral health crises by investing in programs that screen for behavioral health conditions in seniors, mothers, veterans, and veterans’ families and then makes treatment connections when warranted.
+Investments in programs that screen for behavioral health conditions in seniors, mothers, veterans, and veterans’ families and then makes treatment connections when warranted, thereby preventing behavioral crises instead of reacting to them.